SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/picture-in-picture/picture-in-picture.md

 - Dismiss and restore your player user interface when appropriate.
 - Continue playing even when the player user interface has been dismissed.

+> Important: Only begin PiP playback in response to user interaction and never programmatically.
+The App Store review team rejects apps that fail to follow this requirement.

 Advanced integration is available both for ``VideoView`` as well as ``SystemVideoView`` and is usually achieved as follows:

 1. Apply ``VideoView/supportsPictureInPicture(_:)`` on your ``VideoView`` or ``SystemVideoView/supportsPictureInPicture(_:)`` on your ``SystemVideoView``.
 2. Ensure your player view state is persisted even when the player view is not displayed by conforming the associated class to ``PictureInPicturePersistable``.
-No method needs to be implemented.
+All associated methods are optional but can be used to hook into the Picture in Picture lifecycle if needed.
 3. Properly handle content updates in your shared player view state.
 This usually means you should:
     - Update your player when a new content is being played.
     - Avoid updating your player when the same content is played so that playback can continue uninterrupted.